brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 **[Note: another test graphic, redo later using polygons and make animated]**

 ## 2. Moving The World ##

+Jeeze.
+We've been making brushes for a long time.
+Let's take a break from that and create a smaller project that will help demonstrate how you can move the world.
+And by move the world, I really just mean move the coordinate system (though it sounds more exciting the other way).

+Whenever we called a drawing function, like `ofRect` for example, we passed in an `x` and `y` location at which we wanted our shape to be drawn.
+We knew (0,0) to be the upper left pixel of our window, that the positive x direction was rightward across our window and that positive y direction was downward along our window.
+We are about to violate that established knowledge.

+For a physical analogy, imagine that you have a piece of graphing paper in front of you (or go ahead and grab one).
+Those squares are the pixels of your screen.
+If I ask you to draw a black rectangle at (5, 10) that is 5 pixels wide and 2 pixels high, what would you do?
+Probably grab a black pen and move your hand over to the location (5, 10) on your graphing paper and start filling in pixels?
+Good, that seems normal.
+But you could have also have kept your pen hand stationary, moved your paper 5 pixels left and 10 pixels down and then started filling in pixels.
+In openFrameworks, we can move our coordinate system like this using `ofTranslate`, but we can also rotate or scale the coordinate system with `ofRotate` and `ofScale`.
+Seems odd to do that right?

+**[Note: this section needs pictures]**

+ofSetFrameRate(60);
+ofEnableAlphaBlending();
+ofSetBackgroundAuto(false);
+ofBackground(0);

 ## 3. See outline ##